 Be a part of the solution and not the problem!

 Are you that person who throws out clothes that you no longer want?
 Most of us are guilty.
 No one ever stopped to think about what to do with worn-out clothes you can't donate.
 You might think that they're just trash, but they're not.
 Even the most ripped and stained have a value that makes them worth keeping and recycling.
-If you have been throwing out your old clothes, you are damn near committing environmental suicide.
-But if you've been keeping them for a second, you're a step ahead of the game.
+If you've been keeping your clothes instead of quickly disposing of them, you're a step ahead of the game.

 Clothes are made up of many materials and more than likely contain synthetic fibres, semi-synthetic fibres, and natural fibres, not to mention buttons and zippers.
 All these materials come from the earth, so why are we so quick to put them back into the ground?